The best exercises for kids with cerebral palsy are the ones that your kid will actually want to do.

 All kids with cerebral palsy can benefit from range of motion exercises.

-Children with severe cerebral palsy should do passive range of motion exercises.
-These are when a caregiver or physical therapist moves the child’s body for them, which stimulates the muscle and prevents blood from pooling in the limbs due to inactivity.
+Children with severe cerebral palsy should participate in passive range of motion exercises.
+These are when a trained caregiver or therapist moves the child’s body for them, which stimulates and stretches the muscles and prevents blood from pooling in the limbs due to inactivity.

-Some range of motion exercises your child can practice include:
+Some active range of motion exercises your child can practice include:

 - Neck rotations (rotate the head in circles clockwise and counterclockwise)

 - Head turns (turning the head side to side)

 - Shoulder shrugs (raise and lower your shoulders)

 - Arm circles (spread your arms to the sides so that your body makes a T shape and then move the arms in circles forward and backward)

 - Elbow extensions (bend and straighten your elbows)